 We are constantly monitoring all developments, which involves being in contact with relevant customers about possible scenarios and solutions.
 We are also working on Plan Bs and Cs to make sure the live saving product is securely transported from the donor to the patient in need.
 Selection of the most suitable couriers and transport routing is as always our highest priority!
 Please feel free to contact us anytime, if questions or queries occur: firstname.lastname@example.org We are always happy to assist you.

-Read here information from DKMS how they can organise a health availability check without blood collection instead of conventional Confirmatory/Verification Typing
+Read here information from DKMS how they can organise a health availability check without blood collection instead of conventional Confirmatory/Verification Typing.
+In addition, DKMS implemented the following globally on Bone Marrow Collection and Unstimulated Leakapheresis (DLI) requests:

 - Registry operational information available on: https://share.wmda.info/x/QxJcAQ